 We present an extension of our Molecular Transformer architecture combined with a hyper-graph exploration strategy for automatic retrosynthesis route planning without human intervention.
 The single-step retrosynthetic model sets a new state of the art for predicting reactants as well as reagents, solvents and catalysts for each retrosynthetic step.
 We introduce new metrics (coverage, class diversity, round-trip accuracy and Jensen-Shannon divergence) to evaluate the single-step retrosynthetic models, using the forward prediction and a reaction classification model always based on the transformer architecture.
 The hypergraph is constructed on the fly, and the nodes are filtered and further expanded based on a Bayesian-like probability.
 We critically assessed the end-to-end framework with several retrosynthesis examples from literature and academic exams.
 Overall, the frameworks has a very good performance with few weaknesses due to the bias induced during the training process.
-The use of the newly introduced metrics opens up the possibility to optimize entire retrosynthetic frameworks through focusing on the performance of the single-step model only.Full article available on ARXIV.
+The use of the newly introduced metrics opens up the possibility to optimize entire retrosynthetic frameworks through focusing on the performance of the single-step model only.Full article available on Chemical Science or ARXIV.